Ellzud/foundry-cards/README.md

 You will have more details on how this works inside [README LABELS](./README_DEVELOPERS.md)

+**Revealed cards put face down**

+By default, revealed cards are handled the same way the some way has the hand stacks.
+This options can allow players to reveal cards face down.

+When this option is chosen, the revealed cards are directly put face down and the other players don't see anything in chat.
+(Same behavior as when players draw cards in their hand)

 **The deck configuration is locked**

 This parameter only appear when a deck has been registred inside RTUC via hooks.
 By unlocking it, you will be able to modify what has been defined in the hook.